Fitness for Service (FFS) Assessment as per API 579 / ASME FFS-1

 Proven Industry Experience

-Over 13+ years of combined expertise delivering solutions for Oil & Gas, Petrochemicals, Power, Refineries, Fertilizers, and Manufacturing industries.
+150+ years of combined engineering expertise delivering FFS assessments across Oil & Gas, Petrochemicals, Power, Refineries, Fertilizers, Chemicals, and Manufacturing, from small-bore piping to large-diameter reactor vessels.

 Risk-Based, Action-Oriented Reporting